 ** Depends on materials used.

-TRX – Mostly with the TRX you are paying for style and a brand.
-This isn’t necessarily a bad thing.
+TRX – With the TRX you are paying for style and the brand.
+This isn’t necessarily a terrible thing.
 Much like a Mac user, it allows you to belong to a club.
-For some people that is important.
-The TRX is for people who aren’t overly restricted with costs and want everything done for them easily and in a compact box.
-You get instructions, videos, customer support, and a great product.
-It also has a cool style and it did have a more sturdy feel overall.
-I can’t make any complaints about the TRX, but for some the cost will be out of their range.
+For some people, that is important.
+The TRX is for people who aren’t restricted by cost and like everything in a compact box, basically ready to use.
+You get instructions, videos, customer support, and a fantastic product.
+It also has a modern style and a sturdy feel overall.
+I don’t have any complaints about the TRX; but for some, the cost will be prohibitive.

-Freestyle Trainer – For me this is the winner hands down.
-You can almost buy 4 for the price of one TRX training system.
+Freestyle Trainer – For me, this is the winner hands down.
+You can almost buy four of them for the price of one TRX training system.
 I also like the style better because of the use of the S clip.
-It allows for a further separation between straps and the ability to hang it from higher places easier in legacy mode.
-I did downgrade its ease of you though only because of the S clip being slightly more confusing for some than the carabiner.
-However, if you wanted to switch to a carabiner model it would be pretty easy to do so.
+It allows for a further separation between the straps and the ability to hang it from higher places easily in legacy mode.
+I did downgrade its ease of use though, only because the S clip is slightly more complicated than the carabiner.
+However, if you wanted to switch to a carabiner model, it would be relatively easy to do so.

-The customer support was fantastic and while they don’t send videos or instructions, they do offer instructions and tips online and pretty easy to find.
+The customer support was excellent, and while they don’t send videos or instructions, they do provide easy to find instructions and tips online.

-The only cons that pop to mind is the downfalls to the S clip system, but as I said you could easily change this if needed.
+The only con is the S clip system, but as I said, you could easily change that if needed.

-Homemade Version (via YouTube Clip) - Obviously you can’t beat the price and being you have to set both systems up, there is always a little work involved.
-Still, the act of going to the hardware store, figuring out new knots, and make-shifting a product isn’t for everyone.
+Homemade Version (via YouTube Video) – Obviously, you can’t beat this price.
+Although there is work involved in putting together the other systems, the act of going to the hardware store, figuring out new knots, and make-shifting a product isn’t for everyone.
 Also, if there are any problems or it is a bust, it is all on you.
-If generally good with your hands, I say go for it.
+If you are generally talented with your hands, I say go for it.
 If not, spend the extra few bucks and get the Freestyle Trainer.

-The TRX site has a ton of anchoring accessories for the carabiner style systems.
-If you have to have a door pull-up bar/system those work as well for all systems.
-As I stated the S clip system may not be your thing for the door, so take that into consideration.
-You can also get the door anchor solo from TRX for $25 bucks and still save money.
+The TRX website has a ton of anchoring accessories for the carabiner style systems.
+A door pull-up bar/system works too.
+As stated, the S clip system may not be your preference for the door, so take that into consideration.
+You can also use the door anchor solo from the TRX and still save money.

 Anyone.
-I have bought 6 more of the Freestyle Trainers to give to relatives/friends.
-I never buy people fitness stuff and occasionally will buy a book, but this is so simple and no brainer for the majority of the populations need.
+I have bought six additional Freestyle Trainers to give to relatives and friends.
+I very rarely buy people fitness gear, but this is a no-brainer for the majority of the population.

-Do I think that suspension training completely replaces the use or need of free weights?
-It depends on your need.
-Not everyone is into fitness for the sake of getting stacked or completing a 500-pound deadlift.
-Some people want to increase their aerobic capacity, gain some mobility, and get a moderate amount of resistance work to your body.
-This isn’t to say suspension trainers can’t offer up extreme demands to physical challenge, because they can (e.g. handstand push-up assists, iron cross, hanging dips, etc).
+Do I think that suspension training totally replaces the use or need of free weights?
+It depends on your needs.
+Not everyone is into fitness for the sake of getting “stacked” or completing a 500 pound deadlift.
+Some people want to increase their aerobic capacity, gain some mobility, and do a moderate amount of resistance work.
+This isn’t to say that suspension trainers can’t offer up extreme demands to physical challenge, because they can (e.g. handstand push-up assists, iron crosses, hanging dips, etc).

-I think everyone can benefit from having a suspension trainer even if for one use – mobility work.
+I think everyone can benefit from having a suspension trainer even if for one use only—mobility work.
 The suspension trainer makes low grade resistance rows, dynamic stretches, and core work easy and fun.
 There is no reason you can’t strap this thing to your door and take a few moments to bust out a few movements.
-You can also do static stretch work with assists
+You can also do static stretch work with assistance.

-Aside from those things it really brings a switch up to traditional cardio.
-Tomorrow I will share with you one of my new favorite cardio routines.
+Aside from those, it certainly switches up traditional cardio.
+Tomorrow, I will share with you one of my new favorite cardio routines.

-While I do think it has great cardio and mobility uses, I don’t think it makes a lot of sense for advance physique training or high level strength need.
+While I do think it has sufficient cardio and mobility uses, I don’t think it makes a lot of sense for advanced physique training or high level strength requirements.
 If you want to get better at a deadlift, do deadlifts.
-Still, I think it provides great use for fillers between lifts and can be apart of a routine that keeps injury down.
+Still, I think it provides usefulness for fillers between lifts and can be a part of a routine to help decrease injury.

 The X Factor?

 It’s fun.
 Simple as that, it is fun.
-If people enjoy doing things they will do them.
-For a personal statement, since hanging this puppies up where ever I am I have doubled the amount of stretching and mobility work I do.
+When people enjoy doing something, they will do it more often.
+Since having the ability to hang these puppies up where ever I am, I have doubled my stretching and mobility work.

 Conclusion

 I highly recommend the use of suspension trainers.
-Decide which one you want based on your need and how easy you want things to be.
+Decide which one you want based on your needs and how easy you want things to be.

-Yes, I would support both of these products in affiliate promotions.
-If you would like to support Leighpeele.com you can feel free to purchase through the links listed in this post.
-If not you can easily find both of these products through google.
+Yes, I support both of these products in affiliate promotions.
+If you would like to support me at leighpeele.com, please feel free to purchase through the links listed in this post.
+If not you can easily find both of these products online.

 Hi Leigh – thanks for the review!
 I was lucky enough to get a TRX system before the popularity and the price went up last year and have it ceiling mounted in my basement.
 It rocks!
 I also take the straps with me to my gym and work out on the wall bar mount with a friend who has one too once a week.
 It has done wonders for my core strength and you’re right – it’s fun!